Introduction

 The CPE Stop

-The first element of any vehicle’s Stoplist
+The first element of any vehicle’s Stoplist is a Stop object that is

 called the “CPE stop” (current position element), signifying the immediate

 position of the vehicle.
-It is not associated with any TransportationRequest
+It is not associated with any TransportationRequest.

-of this stop defines the time at which the
+The estimated_arrival_time of this stop defines the time at which the

 vehicle is at the CPEs location.
 This is always roughly the current location